 - Pros: Stone is extremely durable, fire-resistant, and requires minimal maintenance.
 It adds significant curb appeal and value to a home.

-- Metal Siding (Aluminum or Steel): A durable and increasingly popular option.
+- Metal Siding (Aluminum or Steel): A durable and increasingly popular choice.

 - Pros: Metal siding is very durable, fire-resistant, and low-maintenance.
 Aluminum is lightweight and rust-resistant, while steel is stronger and more dent-resistant.
 Both are recyclable.